openlibhums/memory-alpha/content/old-docs/manager/content/index.md

 <figure>
 <img src="../../nstatic/submission-items.png"
-alt="../../nstatic/submission-items.png" />
-<figcaption>List of default submission items generated in the v1.4
+alt="List of default submission items generated in the v1.4 upgrade process." />
-upgrade process.</figcaption>
 </figure>

 You can manage submission items in three ways: